-Robert McKee’s Complete Use of STORY-in-BUSINESS Seminar
+Robert McKee’s STORY-in-BUSINESS Seminar

 In an age of 24/7 information, nothing dates faster than factual content.
 Properly executed stories, on the other hand, offer the possibility of winning hearts as well as minds, while delivering an immersive experience around your products, services and brand assets.

 A leader must persuade, and to persuade, a leader must master the art of storytelling.
 Story is both emotional and intellectual – it captures hearts as well as minds.
-In this single-day September event, Robert McKee will guide business leaders and managers to mastery of this timeless art and so they can turn ideas into action.
+In this one-day event, Robert McKee will guide business leaders and managers to mastery of this timeless art and so they can turn ideas into action.

 Click here to read Robert McKee’s Cover Story on THE BUSINESS OF STORY in SPEAKER MAGAZINE (The National Speakers Association)